Avon Long: Career

 In 1933 Long performed in a production of Hot Chocolates, and he was featured at the Cotton Club in Harlem, singing "Brown Boy".

 Long performed in a number of Broadway shows, including Porgy and Bess (as Sportin' Life in the 1942 revival), and Beggar's Holiday (1946).
 Long and Lena Horne co-introduced the Harold Arlen–Ted Koehler composition "As Long As I Live" in Cotton Club Parade (1934) when Horne was only 16 years old.
 In 1946 he was featured in the East Harlem Players' production The Pied Piper of Hamelin.
 A review in The New York Times said that Long was "wasted" in a 1945 production of Carib Song: "A fine singer and dancer, he gets one good song — "Woman Is a Rascal" — and not a great deal more."

 He reprised his role of Sportin' Life in the 1951 Columbia recording of Porgy and Bess, the most complete recording of the opera issued up to that time.
 He also appeared with Thelma Carpenter in the 1952 revival of Shuffle Along, which was recorded by RCA Victor.

 Don't Play Us Cheap opened at the Ethel Barrymore Theater in New York on May 16, 1972, and ran for 164 performances.
 Long, along with Thomas Anderson, Joshie Armstead, Robert Dunn, Jay Van Leer, Esther Rolle, Mabel King, George "Ooppee" McCurn, Frank Carey, Nate Barnett, and Rhetta Hughes, recreated their stage roles in the 1973 film adaptation of the musical.

 Long originated the role of John in Bubbling Brown Sugar on Broadway, which opened at the August Wilson Theatre (then-ANTA Playhouse) on March 2, 1976, and closed on December 31, 1977, after 766 performances.

 Long also appeared in a number of films and television shows.
 He performed a specialty number in Centennial Summer (1945).
 He played the elderly Chicken George Moore in Roots: The Next Generations miniseries, and had small roles in Trading Places (1983) – memorable as Ezra, the servant to whom Ralph Bellamy gives a miserably small Christmas bonus ("maybe I'll go to the movies – by myself"), The Sting (1973) ("Flat rate!"), and Harry and Tonto (1974).
 He was originally cast to play George Jefferson in "All in the Family", but was replaced based on negative feedback from Carroll O'Connor.

 Personal life and death

-At the time of his death, Long was married to the former Gretchen Cotton.
+At the time of his death, Long was married to Gretchen Cotton.
 Together they had three daughters.
-His firstborn daughter died March 4,1980.
+His firstborn daughter died March 4, 1980.
 He died of cancer on February 15, 1984, in Columbia Presbyterian Medical Center, aged 73.
-At the time of his death he left behind his wife, Gretchen, two daughters,three sons-in-law and nine grandchildren.
+At the time of his death he left behind his wife, Gretchen, two daughters, three sons-in-law and nine grandchildren.